Deployment: Invicti Platform on-premises

 Example: Full configuration

-This example includes SMTP and embedded TLS certificate.
+This example includes proxy, SMTP, embedded TLS certificate, and external database settings.

 global: